Outdoor Activities in the Peak District

 Enjoy the countryside to the full on foot or horseback…

-Miles of footpaths, bridleways and historic tracks provide some fantastic short circular routes for all the family; alternatively tackle some of the rugged terrain for more of a challenge!
+Miles of footpaths, bridleways and historic tracks provide some fantastic short circular routes for all the family; alternatively, tackle some of the rugged terrains for more of a challenge!

 - Peak Walking Adventures

 - Snap the Peaks

 Ordnance Survey Explorer map OL24 (the Peak District, White Peak area) can be provided at a cost of £8.50 upon request.

 Cycling in the Peak District